disimoneleandro/BaSP-A2022-Etapa-1/README.md

 Third-Week: Styles were given to the html structure only on desktop with properties position, display inline-block and float.

-Fourth-Week: Start the app layout in css using flexbox.
+Fourth-Week: Start the app layout in css.Flexbox is implemented to make the design responsive for mobiles, laptops and desktops.

 ```